 A survey of households and housing by the General Statistics Office (GSO) showed Vietnam still has 1.6 million temporary accommodations, 0.5 million apartments with an area of less than 15 square meters in urban locations and 1.5 million undeveloped houses in rural areas.

-It would take an average labourer 75 years to save enough money to buy a house in Vietnam with the current house values.
+It would take an average labourer 75 years to save enough money to buy a house in Hanoi with the current house values.
 Former Deputy Minister of Natural Resources and the Environment, Dr Dang Hung Vo, believes the housing strategy requires investment by the State and the community if it is to succeed.

 “Once the problem is settled well in Vietnam, this means that we can eliminate the housing price paradox, i.e. narrowing the gap between the average price and the annual income of workers,” he said.